kristapsdz/kcgi-framework/README.md

 sqlite> .quit
 ```

+You can also run this on your live database, of course.

 ## Package management

-Most of my CGI scripts are managed by a package manager, not by
-hand-installation.  kcgi-framework includes the building blocks for an
+**kcgi-framework** includes the building blocks for an OpenBSD
-OpenBSD package by including necessary files.
+[port](https://man.openbsd.org/ports.7) by including necessary files.

 The port files exist in the [OpenBSD](openbsd) directory.
 As-is, they
 will install the CGI script in */var/www/cgi-bin* and the database and